How to Email Unique File Attachments using Mail Merge for Gmail

-Mail Merge, available for Gmail and Google Inbox, is a perfect tool for sending personalized emails to one or more email addresses using a simple Google Sheet.
+Gmail Mail Merge is a perfect tool for sending personalized emails to one or more email addresses using a simple Google Sheet.
 If you never performed merge before, please watch the Mail Merge tutorial and documentation to get started.

 One of the most popular features of Mail Merge is its unique ability to send different file attachments to different email address.
 For instance, if you are applying for a job at different companies, you can attach the same PDF resume in all email messages but the cover letter could be different with each application.